Calmer heat

 Today ahead

-Peak heat is expected from about 3 PM to 5 PM, near 84°F.
+Peak heat is expected around 9 PM, near 97°F.

 Peak